jchanunhs/EzPassWebVersion/README.md

 - Stores AdminID when Admin is logged in.
 - Stores AdminID and CustomerID when Admin is currently working on a customer case.

+Future works: Finish up DAO pattern by adding the interface.